Netec-Mx/mslearn-azure-ml/Instructions/02b-Explore-developer-tools.md

 A new job will be created in the Azure Machine Learning workspace.
 The job tracks the inputs defined in the job configuration, the code used, and the outputs like metrics to evaluate the model.

-## Review your job history in the Azure Machine Learning studio
+## Task 6: Review your job history in the Azure Machine Learning studio

 When you submit a job to the Azure Machine Learning workspace, you can review its status in the Azure Machine Learning studio.